LcLnAinIng/Rossmann-Forecasting-Sales/README.md

 # The refined version

+Please check the refined version [here](https://github.com/LcLnAinIng/Rossmann-Forecasting-Sales/blob/LcLnAinIng-refined-R-v1/Refined%20Rossmann%20Sales%20Forecasting.qmd).
+(It is still very messy.
+I will organise it once it is done.)

-> Goal – Re-implement the project in R ( fpp3 ecosystem) and build store-level forecasts with ARIMA and Dynamic Harmonic Regression (DHR), validated by store-wise cross-validation.
+> Goal – Re-implement the project in R (fpp3 ecosystem) and build store-level forecasts with ARIMA and Dynamic Harmonic Regression (DHR), validated by store-wise cross-validation.

 This project follows the methodology in [Forecasting: Principles and Practice (Hyndman & Athanasopoulos)](https://otexts.com/fpp3/dynamic.html).